beast-dev/doc/tutorials/workshop_discrete_diffusion_ebov/workshop_discrete_diffusion_ebov.md

 {% include image.html file="pearTree_coloredTree.png" prefix=root_url width="100%" align="center" %}

-### Visualizing the MCC tree <!--and calculating Bayes factor support for rates--> using SpreadGL
+### Visualizing the consensus tree <!--and calculating Bayes factor support for rates--> using SpreadGL

 SpreadGL, i.e. Spatial Phylogenetic Reconstruction of EvolutionAry Dynamics built on kepler.gl, is a software to visualize the output from Bayesian phylogeographic analysis and constitutes a user-friendly application to analyze and visualize reconstructions resulting from Bayesian inference of sequence and trait evolutionary processes.
 SpreadGL allows to visualise spatial reconstructions on custom maps and is run entirely online in browsers such as Firefox, Safari and Chrome.